sarn1/example-aspnet-lync/README.md

 #### What You'll Learn ####
 - Lync Queries
-- Delegates Types (part of functional programming), turning functionals into variables to be passed around.
+- Delegates (aka Anonymous Functions in PHP) Types (part of functional programming), turning functionals into variables to be passed around.

 ### Lync ###